MAlTOGAI/Hiiii/README.md

 Hello !!
 I'm Asmo !!
 I'm a decora and I do ponytown stuff !!
-I also like Naruto, vocaloid and metal / rock music!!

 I'm also Snow Miku's biggest fan!!